caratrb/bundler/doc/documentation/WRITING.md

 To create a new man page, simply create a new `.ronn` file in the `man/` directory.

-For example: to create a man page for the command `bundle cookies` (not a real command, sadly), I would create a file `man/bundle-cookies.ronn` and add my documentation there.
+For example: to create a man page for the command `carat cookies` (not a real command, sadly), I would create a file `man/carat-cookies.ronn` and add my documentation there.

 ## Formatting